sharma18b/interview-prep/README.md

 # **Interview Prep Tracker**

 Click [here](https://interview-preperations-app.herokuapp.com/) to see the deployed website.
-Click [here](https://drive.google.com/file/d/1Av3R-zlpHrq-TQ4Cm1VvG6VlHtTGXMOO/view?usp=sharing) to watch a short video with demonstration of the website
+Click [here](https://drive.google.com/file/d/1Av3R-zlpHrq-TQ4Cm1VvG6VlHtTGXMOO/view?usp=sharing) to watch a short video with demonstration of the website.

 ### Some of the packages/dependencies used in developing this website are :